pglen/hsencfs/README.md

         hsencfs -o -a 'which hsaskpass.py` .mydata mysecret

 Note the 'which' utility, as HSENCFS needs absolute path.
-I real deployment, specify the askpass absolte path.
+In real deployment, specify the askpass program's absolute path.

 ## Safety, Security, Feeding and Care

  HSENCFS uses BluePoint2 encryption.
-Bluepoint(2) has been thoroughly tested, and withstood the test of time.
+Bluepoint(2) has been thoroughly evaluated, and withstood the test of time.
 The backing files in the data directory preserve their original names, size, and access times.
 The only dependence they need is the original password.
-This means they can be safely copied from the backing directory for transport (like email) or backup.
-Please note that HSENCFS having block size 4096, and will handle data accoringly.
+This means they can be safely copied from the backing directory for transport. (like email or backup) Please note that HSENCFS having block size 4096, and will handle data accordingly.

 ### The data directory: